esthercamilo/GeneticInteraction/README.md

 Create the file butscore.tab (Genea, geneB, s-score).

 06-neighbor.py
-Generate the files neighbor.tab and neigh_butland.tab whose header is: geneA,geneB,'cnInt','fswInt','jcInt','cnppi','fswppi','jcppi','cnreg','fswreg','jcreg','cnmet','fswmet','jcmet' When the pair of Butland was not found on the network, the measurement was set to zero.
+Generate the files neig_all.tab and neigh_butland.tab whose header is: geneA,geneB,'cnInt','fswInt','jcInt','cnppi','fswppi','jcppi','cnreg','fswreg','jcreg','cnmet','fswmet','jcmet' When the pair of Butland was not found on the network, the measurement was set to zero.